ponassi/DA-DM_NeuralNetworkProject_2018-2019/README.md

 https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia

 ## The Structure
-We will make three different neural network.
+We will make two different neural network.
 - Single perceptron
-- Fully-connected network
-- Convolutional neural network
+- Back-prop

 To see the differences in performance and accuracy.